What is AD&D Toolkit?

 Key Features

-- time tracking across a Campaign;
+- time tracking across a Campaign for party and characters;

 How to Use AD&D Toolkit